Swiftkey uses the Mobile SDK to power in-app support for a 300m device install base

 The team also pass device and app level data to Support when a user asks for help.
 “It provides the extra context we need to understand our user’s issue,” he said.
 The benefits for the team are significant.
 Issues are resolved faster as they have all device information at hand.
 Gone are the days of waiting for a user to provide it.
 The team also uses the data to identify usage trends and make improvements to the user experience.

-The strategy is working, with an impressive self-service ratio of 70:1.
-For every 70 views on their Help Center, only 1 ticket is created.
+The strategy is working, with an impressive self-service ratio of 70:1 with Zendesk Guide.
+For every 70 views on their help center, only 1 ticket is created.
 Users are finding answers themselves, without having to get in contact for help.
-“The Mobile SDK has allowed us to provide quick answers through our Help Center.
+“The Mobile SDK has allowed us to provide quick answers through our help center.
 Also, we have more context about the users that request 1:1 support.
 It saves us a lot of time,” said Greenwald.

 Greenwald’s team strives to be two steps ahead of their user base.
 His approach recognizes the need to step outside the traditional boundaries of support.
 It means interacting with customers wherever they see fit.
 “We spend a lot of time in Reddit and other places where our users are.
 We can give product knowledge and educate our users on a much wider scale.
 It’s key that we go where our users are.”

 No matter where a user is consuming SwiftKey’s help content—be it on their help center or in-app with the Mobile SDK—the team works endlessly to refine and improve content.
 It’s key for Greenwald’s team to track the search queries on their help center.
 They use these insights to target documentation on those topics.
 “Every single app release, we’re writing new documentation and expiring old documentation.
 We encourage people to search so they find their answer quickly,” said Greenwald.
 “If that’s been exhausted, we’re more than happy to serve them directly on a one-to-one level.”